 - The Bulk Import tool.
 This import tool imports large numbers of files from an existing file storage, including from Amazon S3.
 It moves or copies files and retains the folder structure of the original file store.
 For more information, see Importing files in bulk using the Bulk Import tool in Assets Server.

 - A scripted import through an API.
-This allows you to perform additional tasks on the imported files such as:
+This makes it possible to perform additional tasks on the imported files such as:

 For more information, see Assets Server REST API - create.